7 Reasons to Visit the Hamamatsu Museum of Musical Instruments

 6. The Hands-on Room Is Fun, Even for Adults

 A sizable Hands-on Room, or playroom, is located next to the Electronic Instruments section.
-While it is targeted at children, adults are more than welcome to try their hand at the different instruments available.
+While it is intended for children, adults are more than welcome to try their hand at the different instruments available.
 If you happen to be an expert with any, this might just be your golden chance to deliver an exuberant impromptu performance.

 7. Lecture Concerts and Workshops